Room 1: Múinteoir Sarah

 Weekly Learning Guides during our School Closure

-All parents receive this Guide on the Class Dojo.
-Parents and children are welcome to message me during school hours to share your work, ask for feedback or just to check-in on your learning at home.
+Our Weekly Learning Guide is posted here on our class webpage and is also shared with all families via the Class Dojo.
+Parents and children are welcome to message me during school hours to share your work, to ask for feedback or just to check-in on your learning at home.

 ART: Op Art!Op Art!

 Looking and Responding: We’re studying Op Art!
 We’ve been looking at the art of Victor Vasarely.
 He is often called the father of ‘Op Art’.
 From the prints, we studied, we think …

 Op Art is a style of visual art that uses optical illusions.
 Op Art works are abstract (not representative).
 Many well-known Op Art pieces are created in black and white.
 So what’s special about Op Art?
 Typically, Op Art pieces give the impression or illusion of movement.
 Artworks in this style may include hidden images or flashing and vibrating patterns.

 - This tutorial shows how to make really simple but very effective Bridget Riley inspired Optical Illusions!